Blyth Spartans A.F.C.: Promotion to the National League North (2016–present)

 The club announced on 22 September 2016 that former Ipswich Town striker Alun Armstrong was appointed as manager following Wade's resignation.
-His first three games as manager weren't pretty but also weren't a preview of what the rest of the season would look like for Blyth, as the Spartans would never again in the 2016–17 play three consecutive games without a win.
+His first three games as manager were not pretty but also were not a preview of what the rest of the season would look like for Blyth, as the Spartans would never again in the 2016–17 play three consecutive games without a win.
 In fact, they managed two 12-game runs without recording a single defeat.
 In the first one, which lasted from the beginning of 2017 until the dying days of February, the Spartans won all of their twelve games, scoring 44 goals and conceding a mere 11.
 The run was ended by fellow title contenders (and ultimately second-place finishers and play-off winners) Spennymoor.
 They clinched the league title at home against Halesowen Town with three games to spare.
 Blyth finished in first place with 101 points, two more than the previous season and 14 ahead of the runners-up.
-The Evo Stik Northern Premier League title was Armstrong's first title as manager, followed just a few days later by his second, the Northumberland Senior Cup, whose final was a replay of the previous year's, this time ending in a 3–2 win for the Spartans.
+The Northern Premier League Premier Division title was Armstrong's first title as manager, followed just a few days later by his second, the Northumberland Senior Cup, whose final was a replay of the previous year's, this time ending in a 3–2 win for the Spartans.

 The success achieved by the club in the 2016–17 season meant that the Spartans were once again promoted to the National League North, five years after their relegation in 2012.

-In late 2018, Blyth Spartans made worldwide news for signing a sponsorship deal with North Korean travel company Visit North Korea, the move attracted controversy from some commentators due to the country's human rights record.
+In late 2018, Blyth Spartans received national media attention for signing a sponsorship deal with North Korean travel company Visit North Korea, the move attracted controversy from some commentators due to the country's human rights record.